kubernetes/website/content/en/docs/contribute/advanced.md

 ### Helpful GitHub queries for wranglers

 The following queries are helpful when wrangling.
-After working through these three queries, the remaining list of PRs to be reviewed is usually small.
+After working through these queries, the remaining list of PRs to be reviewed is usually small.
 These queries specifically exclude localization PRs, and only include the `master` branch (except for the last one).

 - [No CLA, not eligible to merge](https://github.com/kubernetes/website/pulls?q=is%3Aopen+is%3Apr+label%3A%22cncf-cla%3A+no%22+-label%3Ado-not-merge+label%3Alanguage%2Fen):